au5ton/viento/README.md

 ```

 ##Dependencies
-Viento.js requires jQuery 1.0 and above because of its selectors, element manipulation, and event handling functionality.
+Viento.js requires jQuery because of its selectors, element manipulation, and event handling functionality.
 You probably already use this library anyway.

 This library also requires that you have a `hidden` CSS class somewhere in your loaded CSS.